nabigac/masters_project/README.md

   width="45%"
 />

-**A repository containing the code, datasets, visualizations, and data products that correspond to the analytics in the UC Berkeley Energy & Resources Master's Project paper by Nabig Chaudhry.**
+**A repository containing the code, datasets, visualizations, and data products that correspond to the analytics presented in the UC Berkeley Energy & Resources Master's Project paper by Nabig Chaudhry.**

 Please contact nabigac@berkeley.edu if you have any questions or issues regarding the code.
 <br />